Skip Navigation

 Club Safeguarding Officers need to complete three sets of training:

-• Safe Hands workshop (face to face and run by the local County Cricket Board)
+• Safe Hands workshop - Level 3 (face to face and run by the local County Cricket Board)

 These courses should be updated every 3 years.